Danau Girang Field Centre

 If you are on the Cardiff University campus and have problems with plug-ins or browsers, you can contact the INSRV Helpdesk on extension 74487 or visit the INSRV webpages

-Danau Girang Field Centre is a collaborative research and training facility managed by Cardiff University and Sabah Wildlife Department.
+Established in 2008, Danau Girang Field Centre is a collaborative research and training facility managed by Sabah Wildlife Department and Cardiff University.

-The centre provides facilities for field courses for the higher education sector, from overseas and within the Asia-Pacific region including Malaysia.
-Training in biodiversity assessment methods for trees, invertebrates (especially Lepidoptera and Coleoptera), reptiles and amphibians, birds (including ringing) and mammals (observation and tracking for both diurnal and nocturnal species) is available by arrangement.
-The facilities include a basic laboratory, a fully internet-linked computer laboratory, a lecture room and a library (see 'Facilities').
+The centre provides facilities for field courses from overseas and within the Asia-Pacific region including Malaysia.
+Training in biodiversity assessment methods for trees, invertebrates, reptiles and amphibians, birds and mammals is available by arrangement.
+The facilities include a basic laboratory, a lecture room and a library (see 'Facilities').
 It is our intention that courses, wherever possible, contribute to and benefit from the monitoring efforts that are carried out in the Lower Kinabatangan Wildlife Sanctuary, such that the students themselves can learn biodiversity assessment and monitoring while contributing to the long-term data that are important for understanding the dynamics and stability of fragmented forests in this region.